Many women find themselves more anxious at menopause and Andrew Weil, MD has some interesting thoughts on just what form that anxiety can take.

 These are unwanted ideas or impulses that repeatedly well up in the mind of the person with OCD.
 Persistent fears that harm may come to self or a loved one, an unreasonable concern with becoming contaminated, or an excessive need to do things correctly or perfectly are common.
 Again and again, the individual experiences a disturbing thought, such as, “My hands may be contaminated, I must wash them,” “I may have left the gas on” or “I am going to injure my child.”

 These thoughts are intrusive, unpleasant and produce a high degree of anxiety.
 Sometimes the obsessions are of a violent or a sexual nature, or concern illness.

-In response to their obsessions, most people with OCD resort to repetitive behaviors called compulsions.
+In response to their obsessions, most people with OCD resort to repetitive behaviours called compulsions.
 The most common of these are washing and checking.
-Other compulsive behaviors include counting (often while performing another compulsive action such as hand-washing), repeating, hoarding, and endlessly rearranging objects in an effort to keep them in precise alignment with each other.
+Other compulsive behaviours include counting (often while performing another compulsive action such as hand-washing), repeating, hoarding, and endlessly rearranging objects in an effort to keep them in precise alignment with each other.

 People with OCD show a range of insight into the senselessness of their obsessions.
 Often, especially when they are not actually having an obsession, they can recognize that their obsessions and compulsions are unrealistic.
 At other times they may be unsure about their fears or even believe strongly in their validity.